deanpcmad/youtuberb/README.md

 ### Set Client Details

 Firstly you'll need to set an API Key and an Access Token.
+An Access Token will be an OAuth2 token generated after authentication.

 ```ruby
 @client = YouTube::Client.new(api_key: "", access_token: "")